lqwk/ucla-dining-dataset/README.md

 Menu data downloaded from the UCLA dining hall website from **July 25, 2016** to **April 10, 2017**.

+# Projects

+If you have used this data to create something awesome and would like to include your project repo or link, please update the `PROJECTS.md` file and send a pull request.
+Please follow the format that has been used.

 # Dataset Structure

 The dataset is included within the `data` subdirectory and is separated into versions `v1` and `v2` (more details below).